 Q: My function is 2 MB but cold start is still 6 s.
 Why?

 Bundle size is one factor.
-Top-level await, SDK constructor work, and TLS handshake to upstream services often dominate.
-Profile with Date.now() markers around imports vs. handler — most teams discover init time is 80%+ of cold start.
+Top-level await, SDK constructor work, and the TLS handshake to upstream services often dominate.
+Profile with Date.now() markers around imports vs. handler — most teams discover init time is 80 percent or more of cold start.

-Slightly — typically 100-300 ms faster on a fresh container.
-Not enough to rescue a 12-second init.
-Fix the init weight first; runtime version is a rounding error compared to that.
+Slightly — typically 100-300 ms faster per major bump on a fresh container.
+The function runtime defaults to nodejs22.x as of June 2026; you can pin another with the AWS_LAMBDA_JS_RUNTIME env var (set it in the Netlify UI/CLI, not netlify.toml).
+None of this rescues a 12-second init, so fix init weight first; the runtime version is a rounding error next to that.

 Q: Does the same problem hit Vercel Functions?